 If you’re not eligible for Maternity Allowance

-Can I freelance whilst on maternity leave?
+Can I freelance while on maternity leave?

-First things first, no-one can legally do any work in the first two weeks after birth.
+If you're currently on maternity leave from an employer, you might be looking to source additional income from freelance work.
+If so, the first thing to bear in mind is that no one can legally do any work in the first two weeks after birth.
 This period is known as compulsory maternity leave.
 After this period, you may be able to do some self-employed work, depending on which benefits you are receiving, as well as the particulars of your employment contract.

 Do self-employed dads get paid paternity leave?

 Unfortunately, there are no benefits that self-employed dads can apply for.
 Fathers looking for paternity leave must have an employment contract to be eligible for any of the governmental benefits available.
 For advice on planning finances around this period, check out this guide for self-employed dads.